cloudmesh/classes/docs/source/i524/technologies.rst

      multiple machines :cite:`www-ibm-cloudant`.

-233. Pivotal Gemfire
+233. Pivotal Gemfire :cite:`www-gemfire`

-     According to :cite:`www-gemfire`, a real-time, consistent access to data-intensive applications is provided by a open source, data management platform named Pivotal Gemfire.
+     A real-time, consistent access to data-intensive applications is provided by a open source, data management platform named Pivotal Gemfire.
 "GemFire pools memory, CPU, network resources, and optionally local disk across multiple processes to manage application objects and behavior".
 The main features of Gemfire are high scalability, continuous availability, shared nothing disk persistence, heterogeneous data sharing and parallelized application behavior on data stores to name a few.
 In Gemfire, clients can subscribe to receive notifications to execute their task based on a specific change in data.
 This is achieved through the continuous querying feature which enables event-driven architecture.
 The shared nothing architecture of Gemfire suggests that each node is self-sufficient and independent, which means that if the disk or caches in one node fail the remaining nodes remaining untouched.
-Additionally, the support for multi-site
-     configurations enable the user to scale horizontally between different distributed systems spread over a wide geographical network.
+Additionally, the support for multi-site configurations enable the user to scale horizontally between different distributed systems spread over a wide geographical network.